confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.assert.topic.default.timeout.ms`

-The amount of time an `ASSERT SCHEMA` assertion will wait for the assertion to succeed if no timeout is specified.
+The amount of time an `ASSERT TOPIC` assertion will wait for the assertion to succeed if no timeout is specified.

 ## `ksql.connect.url`